Campbell Plateau: Biogeology

 The islands are important breeding centres for both endemic and circumpolar species, including the royal albatross, crested penguin, and Hooker's sea lion.

 The southern part of South Island (Fiordland, Southland and Otago) can be considered part of the Campbell Plateau, both biologically and geologically.
-Endemic taxa include the spider genus Gohia, the frog species Puhuruhuru patersoni, and nine genera of beetles.
+Endemic taxa include the spider genus Gohia, the amphipod species Puhuruhuru patersoni, and nine genera of beetles.
 The order Lepidoptera (moths and butterflies) also link the southern South Island to the New Zealand Subantarctic Islands.

 Macquarie Island is biologically but not geologically related to the Campbell Plateau.
-The island is made of oceanic crust that formed at the Macquarie Triple Junction.
+The island is made of oceanic crust that formed at the Macquarie triple junction.
 This triple junction was originally located adjacent to the Campbell Plateau but is now isolated south of it due to sea floor spreading.
 The plateau and the island share several endemic taxa, including six beetle species, a fly genus (Schoenophilus) and a vascular plant genus (Pleurophyllum).
 Further support for this connection comes from the aralia genus Stilbocarpa and possibly the cormorant.